Be the first person to get your free First Person Singular stories by Haruki Murakami online right away.

 “You must know what I’m talking about.
 Think about it.
 About what happened three years ago, at the shore.
 About what a horrible, awful thing you did.
 You should be ashamed of yourself.”

 He cannot recall the woman or his actions and leaves the bar.

-Strangely, the world outside the bar has become hostile, bitterly cold, semi-buried in ash, inhabited by slimy snakes and faceless people.
+It has become hostile, bitterly cold, semi-buried in ash, inhabited by slimy snakes and faceless people….